mesosphere/marathon/docs/docs/ssl-basic-access-authentication.md

 $ curl https://localhost:8443/v2/apps
 ```

+Note that by default when a request is proxied to the leading Marathon instance, the hostname of the leader is checked against the certificate.
+If you don't provide proper CN values in the certificates, proxying will fail.
+In this case, you can skip the hostname check by passing `--leader_proxy_ssl_ignore_hostname` to Marathon.

 ### Generating a keystore with an SSL key and certificate

 If you do not already have a Java keystore, follow the steps below to create one.